Words by Blanka Priddle

 You could play your favourite song and let yourself dance around your living room in your underwear if that is what fills your heart with joy.

-Find that one thing that most resonates with you, and it will create the biggest change in how you feel right at the beginning of your day, and commit to doing it for the next month.
-And then let me know how your mornings have changed, and to what glorious days these little changes may have lead in the bigger picture of your lives.
+Find that one thing that most resonates with you and commit to doing it for the next month.
+And then let me know how your mornings have changed.

 Blanka has been passionately learning about all things natural and alternative since her teens and has been on this exploring journey for almost three decades now.
 She discoved essential oils back in the 90s, fell in love with raw living foods in the noughties, and played with many other things in between.
 She is a Kundalini as well as Hatha yoga teacher, enjoys cooking, makes her own beauty products, and is always on a quest to find the best coffee in town.